The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: Detailed Background

-Numerical modeling of the probe dynamics in the experimental system~\cite{abaurrea2020autonomously}, performed in my group showed that an asymmetric peak $D_{p}$ can be obtained using a contact-based friction that induces reorientation.
+Numerical modeling of the probe dynamics in the experimental system~\cite{abaurrea2020autonomously}, performed in my group, showed that an asymmetric peak $D_{p}$ can be obtained using a contact-based friction that induces reorientation.
+This approach also accounted for the short-time nature of the ballistic component to the aMSD, which occured at times that were not experimentally resolved~\cite{lozano2019active}.
 However, it proved difficult to place the peak value close to the experimentally observed $\phi_{g} \approx 0.776$.
-The $D_{p}$ peaks were systematically located closer to the $\phi$ value associated with rcp.
-We speculated that this may be attributed to a lack of dissipative interactions, such as contact friction or lubrication, that we did not account for in our modeling of the passive fluid.
-Thus, while our simple model was able to produce qualitatively the features observed in experiment, there remained an open question as to the nature of the `glass transition' in this system.
+The simulated $D_{p}$ peaks were systematically located closer to the $\phi$ value associated with RCP.
+In Ref.~\cite{abaurrea2020autonomously}, it was speculated that this may be attributed to a lack of dissipative interactions, such as contact friction or hydrodynamic lubrication, that was not accounted for in our modeling of the passive fluid.
+In view of the results presented below, the likely orgin is, however, an insufficiently hard-core interaction.
+A detailed explanation of the experimentally observed transition at $\phi_{g}$ was not provided.

 This study was followed up by an experimental and numerical work on a quasi-2D system of colloidal rods~\cite{narinder2022understanding}, which was initiated in the Bechinger group and where my group provided the numerical modeling.
-Together, we revealed that there is a $D_{p}$ enhancement for spherical self-propelled probes close to the glass transition, which is well captured using the reorientation model of Ref.~\cite{abaurrea2020autonomously}.
-In addition, we found that only considering the passive (thermal) rod particles is sufficient to accurately predict the enhancement, meaning that the probes pick up on local features present in the passive system alone.
+Together, it was revealed that there is a $D_{p}$ enhancement for spherical self-propelled probes close to the glass transition of the passive rod fluid, which is well captured using the reorientation model of Ref.~\cite{abaurrea2020autonomously}.
+Due to the slower dynamics of the rods, we were also able to probe the ballistic enhancement of the aMSD.
+In addition, considering only the passive (thermal) rod particles proved sufficient to accurately predict the enhancement, meaning that the probes pick up on local features present in the passive system alone.
 More intriguingly, there was a visually evident structural change in the system close to $\phi_{g}$, namely the breaking up of large rafts of colloidal rods into smaller clusters~\cite{narinder2022understanding}.
+This suggested that a structural change could have been overlooked in the modeling~\cite{abaurrea2020autonomously} of the experimental system of quasi-2D fluids of hard spheres~\cite{lozano2019active}.